backdrop-contrib/node_noindex/README.md

 ## Introduction

-This module lets the administrator set the HTML `robots` metatag to `noindex` for a specific node.
-Doing so will also remove the `canonical` relation added by core from that node.
-This will instruct well-behaved search engine robots to *not* index the node, preventing the node from appearing in search engine results.
+This module lets the administrator to alter the HTML head of a node to instruct well-behaved search engine robots to *not* index the node.
+This will prevent the node from appearing in search engine results.

 Reasons why you may want to do this is to tell robots *not* to index pages on your web site that: